hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

 Additionally, an aspect commonly seen in C++ projects is the use of prefixes and suffixes in variable names.
-Besides a trailing underscore, it is also common to add prefixes like `m_` or simply `m` to name private class data members:
+Besides a trailing underscore, it is also common to add prefixes like `m_` or simply `m` to name class data members:

 ```c++
 class MyClass {